AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<launch-mode>` (default :command:`MANUALLY`)

-  How GPS should launch the target.
+  How GNAT Studio should launch the target.
 Possible values are :command:`MANUALLY`, :command:`MANUALLY_WITH_DIALOG`, :command:`MANUALLY_WITH_NO_DIALOG`, and :command:`ON_FILE_SAVE`.